Section 51(xxxi) of the Australian Constitution

 Section 51(xxxi) is a subclause of section 51 of the Constitution of Australia.

-It empowers the Commonwealth to make laws regarding the acquisition of property, but stipulates that such acquisitions must be on just terms.

-The terms is sometimes referred to in shorthand as the 'just terms' provision.
+It empowers the Commonwealth to make laws regarding the acquisition of property, but stipulates that such acquisitions must be on just (fair) terms.
+The subclause is sometimes referred to in shorthand as the 'just terms' provision.

-Aside from its importance to Australian Constitutional Law, and Property Law; the section is notable for its role as a plot device in The Castle, an iconic Australian film.
+Aside from its importance to Australian constitutional law and property law, the section is notable for its role as a plot device in the Australian film The Castle.